MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 ## Run the flow

-1. Send a high-importance email to yourself or have someone in your organization send you an email with **meet now** in the subject of the email.
+1. Send yourself a high-importance email that includes **meet now** in the subject (or have someone in your organization send you such an email).
 1. Confirm the email is in your inbox and it's unread.
 1. Sign into Microsoft Flow, select **My flows**, and then select **Run now**: